This section doesn’t currently include any content. Add content to this section using the sidebar.

 Electronic Compasses – which one is right for you?

-How do you decide between these compasses?
+How do you decide between these four ILCA Rule 22 approved compasses?
 This article looks at the factors involved, but first why choose an electronic compass?
-You only have to look at Laser medal race videos to see that the vast majority of the top sailors have moved from analogue to electronic.
+Over the last 6 years the majority of sailors have moved from analogue to electronic.
+At the Paris Olympics all 20 medal race competitors were using either the PRISM or the TackTick.
 Electronic compasses are smaller, lighter, but it is the ease of reading that is the main reason – the digital display is much clearer than the graduations on an analogue compass, isn’t subject to the variation dependent upon viewing angle, and is faster to respond to heading change.
 All these lead to electronic compasses having greater useable accuracy which make it far easier to see heading changes.

 So, what are the factors that need to be considered in deciding which electronic compass is right for you?

 MODE – The first and maybe the most important factor is whether you want to use your compass in tactical or heading mode.
-The vast majority of analogue compasses used on the Laser had a tactical scale (normally with a secondary 0-360 scale), which divided up the 360 deg scale into 20 or 24 segments.
+The vast majority of analogue compasses used on the ILCA had a tactical scale (normally with a secondary 0-360 scale), which divided up the 360 deg scale into 20 or 24 segments.
 This in theory, gives you the same or similar number on either upwind tack meaning that it easier to remember – for example 2 on starboard/2 on port (for the Plastimo), or 2/12 (for the Silva/Nexus).
 The secondary 0-360 scale helped with head to wind and line bias.
 These analogue compasses assumed an 90 degree angle between tacks.
-In theory fine, but the tacking angle on the Laser is dependent on the wind strength, is affected by wave skew and any ‘tide wind’ generated by current flow.
+In theory fine, but the tacking angle on the ILCA is dependent on the wind strength, is affected by wave skew and any ‘tide wind’ generated by current flow.
 So your tacking angle may not be 90 degrees and may be also skewed relative to the true wind direction from one tack to the other.

 Some top sailors use the TackTick in tactical mode and others in heading mode.
 However, I believe that the complexity of using tactical mode simply and effectively, especially when electronic compasses offer greater useable accuracy, has resulted in more sailors moving from tactical mode to heading mode.

 BATTERIES – All three compasses have inbuilt batteries recharged via solar cells.
 The Nautalytics batteries are cost effectively replaceable.
 The earlier PRISM compasses had replaceable batteries.
 From early 2021 to mid 2023 PRISM compasses were totally sealed and batteries are not replaceable.
 The latest generation of PRISM compasses have a USB charging port as a backup in case solar charging hasn't been sufficient to keep the battery charged or you have had it stored away for months.
+The SailTeck compass relies on an oversized solar cell to ensure that it stays charged even in poor sunlight.

 • If you want pure simplicity, with only heading mode, the PRISM is the compass to go for.
 There are no buttons other than on/off, so no worry about what mode you have set it in or what tacking angle you should have set it at.
-Having used both TackTick and Nautalytics, I quickly moved to the PRISM compass and love it.

 •